project-koku/koku/docs/koku_setup_on_m1.rst

 Development
 -----------

-From the current list of packages used by Koku, only ``confluent-kafka`` has no support on M1 Mac, but we can install it through ``brew`` and do a few tweaks.
+From the current list of packages used by Koku, only ``confluent-kafka`` has no support on M1 Mac, but we can install it through ``brew`` with a few modifications.

 1. Install ``librdkafka`` through ``brew``: ::